JohnEFerguson/transactional-email-service/README.md

 ### Next steps
 - Default behavior could be: Try with mailgun, retry with sendgrid in case of failures
+- More unit test coverage
+- Logging
+- More specific exception handling
+- Separate into controllers, services, and data models
 - Authenticate requests
 - Deployment details like server url, port, etc should be configurable
 - Containerize and use DevOps tools like Ansible, Kubernetes for deployment